fontlabcom/getgo-fonts/getgo-fonts/cc0/deco/deco.md

-## GetGo Deco
+## GG Deco

-GetGo Deco is a geometric art deco sanserif font.
+GG Deco is a geometric art deco sanserif font.

 It contains 104 glyphs, and supports 102 characters from the Unicode blocks: Basic Latin, General Punctuation.